Getting Your Ducks in a Row

 Create a list of family and friends who should be notified in case of a medical emergency or death.

 Write an obituary or jot down information you would like included in an obituary.
-Gather photos, video, audio recordings and memorabilia that you would like to permanently preserve in an online memorial.
-Decide where a funeral notice, obituary and memorial information should appear.
+Gather photos, video, audio recordings and memorabilia that you would like to permanently preserved in an online memorial.
+Decide where the funeral notice, obituary and memorial information should appear.
 Lastly, don't do this alone.
-Invite family to be part of this process for that it will not only help you, but it will also help them be connected to in a meaningful way.
+Invite family to be part of this process, it will not only help you but it will help them be connected to it in a meaningful way.

 - Where would you like to be buried?